behnaz93montazeri/Loan-Repayment-Prediction-Using-Deep-Learning/README.md

 ## Results

--**The deep learning model achieved acceptable results in predicting loan repayment with f1-score of 94% for positive cases and 61% for negative cases.
+-The deep learning model achieved acceptable results in predicting loan repayment with f1-score of 94% for positive cases and 61% for negative cases.
 Details of the model's performance can be found in the notebook.

-#For sure this result can be improved by the future works of
+## For sure this result can be improved by the future works of

 -More feature engineering
 -Different architecture for DL model